-MAIN PUBLIC TRANSPORTATION SUB-OBJECTIVES (♦) & POLICIES OBJECTIVE: Active Expand and improve local and interregional transit services to improve mobility for people in Humboldt County Transportation Mode Share/ Increase percentage of all trips, combined, made by walking, biking, micromobility/matched rides, and transit.
-Complete Reduce VMT per capita Streets Policy Transit-1 To grow and meet transit demand, fund programs and support services that make public transportation a fast and convenient way for people to get to their destinations.
-Support funding expanded routes, increased trip frequency, faster travel times (express routes), and first-last mile services including on-demand service.
-Prioritize programs with the highest potential to increase ridership and reduce the number of single-occupancy-vehicle trips made in Humboldt County.
-POLICY TRANSIT-2 HCAOG shall support transit providers in Humboldt County in coordinating public transit services for local, intercity, tribal area, and interregional travel, including planning with regional and local providers in neighboring counties and encouraging Amtrak to implement new bus-only thruway routes in the region.
+MAIN OBJECTIVE: PUBLIC TRANSPORTATION SUB-OBJECTIVES (♦) & POLICIES Active Transportation Mode Share/ Complete Streets Expand and improve local and interregional transit services to improve mobility for people in Humboldt County Increase percentage of all trips, combined, made by walking, biking, micro-mobility/matched rides, and transit.
+Reduce VMT per capita POLICY TRANSIT-1 To grow and meet transit demand, fund programs and supp that make public transportation a fast and convenient way for people to get to destinations.
+Support funding expanded routes, increased trip frequency, faste times (express routes), and first-last mile services including on-demand service programs with the highest potential to increase ridership and reduce the numb single-occupancy-vehicle trips made in Humboldt County.
+POLICY TRANSIT-2 HCAOG shall support transit providers in Humboldt County in coordinating public transit services for local, intercity, tribal area, and interregiona including planning with regional and local providers in neighboring counties and encouraging Amtrak to implement new bus-only thruway routes in the region.
 POLICY TRANSIT -3 HCAOG supports having an integrated transit network that enables users to conveniently connect transit trips with biking and walking (first-last mile connectivity), such as by accommodating bicycles on transit vehicles, providing secure bicycle parking at transit stops, integrating mobility-on-demand services with transit service (e.g., bikeshare, scootershare, carshare, carpooling), and maximizing walkability and ADA accessibility to bus stops.